SapirKro/Anomaly-Detection-Server/README.md

    This directory contains the models.

 ## How to use
 Developer that want to work on our app need to have frameworks 4.7.2 and .NET 5.0 SDK or later.
-In addition,make sure the "System.Web.Http.HttpResponseException" dont handle by the debugger by following this steps:
+In addition,make sure the "System.Web.Http.HttpResponseException" doesn't handled by the debugger:
-1.open Exeption Setting (ctrl +alt +E )
+1.open Exceptions Setting (ctrl + alt + E)
-2.right click on "Commom languge Runtime Exceptions" and add "System.Web.Http.HttpResponseException".
+2.Right click on "Common languge Runtime Exceptions" and add "System.Web.Http.HttpResponseException".
-3.right click on "System.Web.Http.HttpResponseException"--> add condition: make sure you write "WebApplication13.dll" in the text box and click on "Not Equals".
+3.Right click on "System.Web.Http.HttpResponseException"--> add condition: make sure you write "WebApplication13.dll" in the text box and click on "Not Equals".

 UML diagram: